hanjustin/Backend-Concepts-Study-Notes/README.md

     - Tightly coupled microservices.
     - The deployment of one service causes downtime for other services.
     - Services are overly chatty.

-## Distributed System

-### Consistency Patterns

-#### Strong Consistency
-* All nodes have the same data at all times

-#### Eventual Consistency
-* Temporarily inconsistent across nodes but guarantees that all nodes will eventually converge to a consistent state

-### CAP theorem
-* A distributed system can prioritize only two of three desired characteristics — consistency, availability, and partition tolerance.
-* The theorem really is about prioritizing consistency or availability.
-Partitions from a break in communication between nodes are inevitable.
-So can have CP and AP, but not CA.
-* **Limitations:** Important to note that these properties are continuous spectrum and not strictly binary, so possible to have some levels of each property.
-The CAP theorem simplifies the complex trade-offs in distributed systems.

-    * **Consistency**

-        **All nodes have the same data** at the same time.
-No divergence in the data observed by different nodes in the system.

-    * **Availability**

-        **Every request to the system receives a response** even if it is not the most recent data.

-    * **Partition tolerance**

-        **The system continues to operate from partitions** caused by break in communication between nodes.

-## Microservices

 ## Serverless